 Cable-Tite is one such solution.
 It’s a system of cables running through a home’s walls that connect (tie-down) the roof to the foundation.
 The cables keep the roof from being ripped off by high winds, even if it somehow detaches.

-There is no real way to tornado-proof a home, but these fixes will help keep your family safe and minimize damage.
+There is no real way to tornado-proof a home, but these fixes will help keep your family safe and minimize damage, along with acquiring the necessary skills to survive one.